 In the previous section we have highlighted the information constructs that are exchanged in messages during matchmaking and negotiation, irrespective of what protocol is used.
 We have categorized them as advertisements, queries, negotiation proposals, negotiation templates and agreements.
 We have also identified the operations that are carried out on these constructs: matching, proposal validation, protocol checking and agreement formation.
 If these constructs and operations are to be standardised, we wish to build the constructs from a declarative language for describing services.
 Furthermore, we need to show that this declarative language can support the required operations over it.
-We now identify the requirements on this language, and then show that DAML+OIL satisfy most of these requirements.
+We now identify the requirements on this language, and then show that a DAML+OIL based language satisfy these requirements.